projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

    "NUC7i7DNHE", "DNKBLi7v.86A.0052.2018.0808.1344", "`link <https://downloadcenter.intel.com/download/28886?v=t>`__"
    "NUC7i5DNHE", "DNKBLi5v.86A.0060.2018.1220.1536", "`link <https://downloadcenter.intel.com/download/28885?v=t>`__"

-ACRN Service OS Setup
+ACRN Service VM Setup
 *********************
 You may refer to the steps in :ref:`getting-started-apl-nuc` for Intel NUC to set up ACRN on the KBL NUC.
-After following the steps in that guide, you should be able to launch a Clear Linux UOS successfully.
+After following the steps in that guide, you should be able to launch the Service VM successfully.

-Setup for Using Windows as Guest OS
+Setup for Using Windows as Guest VM
 ***********************************
 All the patches to support WaaG have been upstreamed; you can download them from the acrn-hypervisor repository.